 When it comes to insulated pants you’ll want to be very thoughtful about your normal activity levels while skiing.
 If you’re a slower skier who only skies a couple runs per day then you’ll be okay with a heavier insulation.

-If you’re going out to farm run after run down the bumps, you’re going to overheat quickly with insulated pants.
+If you’re going run after run down the bumps, you’re going to overheat quickly with insulated pants.

 Bibs take the pants game to the next level.
 Over the shoulder straps hold these chest-high pants in place while you ski.

-Bibs are usually more expensive than pants but there are a few benefits:
+Bibs are usually more expensive than pants but they have two solid benefits:

 - They stay in place more securely